 Founder, LL.M. in Bankruptcy Program, and Professor of Law (Ret.)

-Professor Zinman retired as a full time tenured professor of law as of July 31, 2007 but remains as an Adjunct Professor of Law, teaching “Real Estate Workouts and Bankruptcy” in the LL.M. in Bankruptcy program.
+Professor Zinman retired as a full time tenured professor of law as of July 31, 2007 but remains an occasional Adjunct Professor of Law.
 During his 19 years as a full-time professor, he taught courses in bankruptcy, property and real estate transactions.
 He was the Founder and first director of the St. John's Master of Laws Program in Bankruptcy.

 Professor Zinman previously served as President and Chairman of the American Bankruptcy Institute, the largest organization of insolvency professionals in the world, with over 11000 members.
 The American Bankruptcy Institute has named its scholar-in-residence program in Professor Zinman’s honor.
 Professor Zinman is a Fellow of the American College of Bankruptcy and a member of the American College of Real Estate Lawyers, where he served for three years as a Governor.
 He is a member of the Executive Committee of the Real Property Section of the New York State Bar Association, where he serves as Co-Chair of the Real Property Workouts and Bankruptcy Committee and as Chair of the Task Force on Adverse Possession.
 He is a member of the American Law Institute and was designated a Life Member in 2007.